esaillar/manou/research.md

  interrupting all processes, if the schedule leads to a deadlock situation.

 PARCOACH is implemented as a **LLVM pass** and is still under development.

-Since 2017, I am part of <a href="http://hacspecis.gforge.inria.fr" target="_blank">HAC SPECIS</a>, an Inria project lab on High-performance Application and Computers: Studying PErformance and Correctness In Simulation (2016 - 2020).
   </div>
 </div>